-In fact, had someone told me I would be one day married to a pastor, I would have walked away from them without so much as a “have a nice day”.
+Sometimes, I can’t believe I married a pastor!
+Several years ago, I married a senior pastor.
+It was not a job I applied for.
+Love just found me.
+However, it still shocks me that I walked into the fishbowl of ministry life.
+In fact, had someone told me I would be married to a pastor one day, I would have walked away from them without so much as a “have a nice day.”

-A charming and upcoming young pastor, named John, and I shared a mutual friend.
+Well, not literally.
+But, a charming and upcoming young pastor and I shared a mutual friend.

-After relentless attempts to introduce us, I became the “victim” of a quick setup by Kevin and an even quicker courtship courtesy of John!
-Shortly thereafter, I became “Mrs. Pastor” and walked into the “twilight zone” of front–line ministry.
+After relentless attempts to introduce us, I became the “victim” of a quick setup by Kevin and an even quicker courtship courtesy of my husband!
+Shortly thereafter, I became “Mrs. Pastor” and walked into the “twilight zone” of being married to a pastor.

-It really seemed like a “twilight zone” and I learned quite a bit early on.
-For example, I learned:
+It really seemed like a “Twilight Zone,” and I learned quite a bit early on.

-Clothes and appearances mean more to people than they should.
-My advice: just be yourself, Girl, and you’ll be fine.
+Another thing I’ve learned after I was married to a pastor is that clothes and appearances mean more to people than they should.
+My advice is just to be yourself, Girl, and you’ll be fine.

 This was the first and best bit of advice my mother-in-law gave me.
-She told me just that in her North Carolina drawl “be yourself”.
+She told me just that in her North Carolina drawl: “Just be yourself.”

 She also told me not to let my husband boss me around, but that’s another post. 🙂 Trust me.
 That has not been a problem.
 At all!

-Pastors Wives must be close to the Lord.
-Must!
+Pastors’ wives must be close to the Lord.

 Plus, I’d likely hang people by their toes (hubby included) for getting on my nerves!
 Keep that walk with Christ strong and consistent.